-- 1. Achieve a 98 percent fund utilization rate (cumulative loan agreements to the cumulative funds available for projects) for SFY23-24. - 2.
+- 1. Achieve a 98 percent annual fund utilization rate (cumulative loan agreements to the cumulative funds available for projects) SFY24-25. - 2.
 Improve the coordination of DWSRF financial assistance, planning, permitting, and enforcement activities among DEP, PENNVEST, and other agencies, including the Public Utility Commission. - 3.
 Continue outreach efforts to systems across the Commonwealth.
 This outreach is structured to inform systems of the availability of funds, the application procedures, and federal requirements. - 4.
 Continue to ensure compliance with federal requirements related to the Disadvantaged Business Enterprise (DBE) and Davis-Bacon wage rate requirements as well as the American Iron and Steel provision. - 5.
 Create guidance for compliance with the new Build America, Buy America (BABA) requirement. - 6.
 Finalize revised Chapter 963 PENNVEST regulations and eliminate Chapters 961 and 965. - 7.
 Implement a federal trust indenture that allows for the issuance of revenue bonds, commercial paper, and implementation of a loan/bond guarantee program.
 It will be cross collateralized with the CWSRF. - 8.
-Examine changes to the State Environmental Review Process (SERP) that may be necessary to meet the new Federal Flood Risk Management Standard (FFRMS) as identified in Executive Order 13690, which was revoked then reinstated through Executive Order 14030, Climate-Related Financial Risk.
+Examine changes to the SERP that may be necessary to meet the new Federal Flood Risk Management Standard (FFRMS) as identified in Executive Order 13690, which was revoked then reinstated through Executive Order 14030, Climate-Related Financial Risk (Attachments 5-8). - 9.
+PENNVEST is actively informing funding recipients that EPA SRF funds are available to finance eligible cyber security practices.
+This includes equipment and technology upgrades, such as upgrading outdated computers and software, creating secure network backups, enhancing the security of information technology and operational technology systems, installing or updating SCADA systems, providing on-site back up power generation, and installing threat detection and monitoring systems.